NSION/nsc3/README.md

 	sudo find /var/lib/docker/containers/ -type f -name "*-json.log" -exec truncate -s 0 {} \;

+	alternatively you can use docker-log-tool.sh for logs for analysis and cleaning

 Clean up unused docker images:

  	docker image prune -a